-Injured baby right whale in Georgia given grim prognosis after 2nd look
+Injured baby right whale given grim prognosis after 2nd look

 Humans are limited in what they can do to help.
 A specially trained boat crew was standing by Monday to approach the calf and its mother again, if they could be spotted from the air.

-If a boat can get close enough without distressing the calf or its mother, Rowles said, scientists have an air gun set up to fire a syringe specially prepared with a needle and antibiotic dosage appropriate for a baby right whale .
+If a boat can get close enough without distressing the calf or its mother, Rowles said, scientists have an air gun set up to fire a syringe specially prepared with a needle and antibiotic dosage appropriate for a baby right whale.

 But they might decide it’s not worth the risk if the calf’s health appears to be rapidly deteriorating, or if scientists worry the mother whale could get injured.

-Note: This version has been corrected to fix the spelling of species.